rediacc/www/src/content/docs/en/cli/api-reference/update.md

 - User must be authenticated to perform this operation
 - User must be a member of the specified team
 - Machine must exist within the team
-- Bridge must exist and belong to the same company
+- Bridge must exist and belong to the same organization
 - Bridge and machine must be in the same region
 - Bridge must be in an active state
 - Previous bridge assignment will be removed